C.D. Platense Municipal Zacatecoluca: Coaches

-The club's current manager is Salvadoran Erick Prado.
+The club's current manager is Peruvian Agustin Castillo.
 There have been TBD permanent and TBD caretaker managers of Platense since the appointment of the club's first professional manager, TBD in 1950.
 The club's longest-serving manager, in terms of both length of tenure and number of games overseen, is TBD, who managed the club between 1996 and 2018.
-Argentine TBD was Platense's first manager from outside the El Salvador.
-Agentinian Juan Quarterone is the club's most successful coach, having won their only Primera division title and international titles (1975 Primera division and 1975 Copa Fraternindad), this followed by Guillermo Rivera who won one Segunda division title and one runners up Primera division title, Jorge Abrego and Brazilian Jorge Tupinambá dos Santos win Segunda division title.
+Uruguayan Víctor Pereira Viteca was Platense's first manager from outside the El Salvador.
+Argentinian Juan Quarterone is the club's most successful coach, having won their only Primera division title and international titles (1974-75 Primera and 1975 Copa Fraternidad), this followed by Guillermo Rivera who won one Segunda division title and one runners up Primera division title, Jorge Abrego and Brazilian Jorge Tupinambá dos Santos win Segunda division title.
 Mauricio Alfaro won one Tercera division title.